ON (NYSE:ONON) Price Target Raised to $31.00

-ON (NYSE:ONON – Get Rating) had its price target raised by Stifel Nicolaus from $28.00 to $31.00 in a research note released on Tuesday morning, The Fly reports.
+ON (NYSE:ONON – Get Rating) had its price objective increased by Robert W. Baird from $28.00 to $31.00 in a research note released on Wednesday morning, The Fly reports.
+They currently have an outperform rating on the stock.

 ON Price Performance

-Several institutional investors have recently made changes to their positions in the stock.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main boosted its stake in shares of ON by 31.5% in the second quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 108,518 shares of the company’s stock valued at $1,925,000 after buying an additional 25,995 shares during the period.
-Macquarie Group Ltd. lifted its stake in ON by 25.2% during the second quarter.
-Macquarie Group Ltd. now owns 8,289,119 shares of the company’s stock worth $146,635,000 after purchasing an additional 1,670,574 shares during the last quarter.
-PDT Partners LLC lifted its stake in ON by 2.0% during the second quarter.
-PDT Partners LLC now owns 100,626 shares of the company’s stock worth $1,780,000 after purchasing an additional 1,942 shares during the last quarter.
-Cubist Systematic Strategies LLC bought a new stake in ON during the second quarter worth $427,000.
-Finally, Millennium Management LLC lifted its stake in ON by 611.1% during the second quarter.
-Millennium Management LLC now owns 464,211 shares of the company’s stock worth $8,212,000 after purchasing an additional 398,933 shares during the last quarter.
-18.45% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+Commonwealth Equity Services LLC acquired a new stake in ON in the 4th quarter valued at $273,000.
+Qube Research & Technologies Ltd increased its holdings in ON by 29.0% in the 4th quarter.
+Qube Research & Technologies Ltd now owns 9,025 shares of the company’s stock valued at $341,000 after purchasing an additional 2,030 shares in the last quarter.
+New York State Common Retirement Fund increased its holdings in ON by 126.8% in the 4th quarter.
+New York State Common Retirement Fund now owns 21,500 shares of the company’s stock valued at $813,000 after purchasing an additional 12,020 shares in the last quarter.
+Advisor Group Holdings Inc. increased its holdings in ON by 24.0% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 2,988 shares of the company’s stock valued at $114,000 after purchasing an additional 579 shares in the last quarter.
+Finally, Benjamin F. Edwards & Company Inc. increased its holdings in ON by 3,150.0% in the 4th quarter.
+Benjamin F. Edwards & Company Inc. now owns 3,250 shares of the company’s stock valued at $123,000 after purchasing an additional 3,150 shares in the last quarter.
+18.45% of the stock is currently owned by institutional investors and hedge funds.

 About ON